Home » BiostocksPro » Stock Market Investment » Stock Investment Basics

 Securities that are traded on a money market are generally promissory notes and IOUs that have been issued by financial institutions, lending institutions, large corporations, and governments.
 These securities are considered much safer and more stable than other investments, because they are extremely liquid, and they are safe because the securities are almost guaranteed to return the principal on the investment, along with interest payments until the security matures.
 These securities are very conservative, however, which is what makes them less risky, but this also means returns are much lower.
 Money markets do not usually have high levels of volatility, and many traders choose these securities to make up a percentage of their portfolio simply because they are such a safe investment.
 The federal government is not going to default and fail to pay their debts, and neither will almost all other entities that have securities traded on the money market.

-Money markets can be a terrific way for investors to have a stable and secure investment which pays a low return but has virtually no risk of losing money.
+Money markets can be a terrific way for investors to have a stable and secure investment which pays a low return but has virtually no of losing money.
 A lot of retirement and pension plans use money markets to invest retirement and pension funds.
 The money market is different from the the stock market in some important ways.
 Money market investments can require high amounts and denominations, unlike the stock market where penny stocks can be found for less than a dollar a share.
 There is no trading floor or exchanges for the money market, because trading is done electronically and through the phone system.
 This is one reason a money market is termed a dealers market, and another is the fact that firms buy, sell, and trade securities in their own specific company accounts and at their own risk.
-In the stock market, brokers get a commission for acting as the agent for the investor, while the investor takes all of the of a loss.
+In the stock market, brokers get a commission for acting as the agent for the investor, while the investor takes all of the risks of a loss.

 A few money market securities, including Treasury bills, can be bought directly, but most of the time individuals can invest in money markets by using money market mutual funds or money market bank accounts.
 These two options take the assets of many investors and pool them together, so that money market securities can be purchased without a single investor having to raise large amounts of money.
 The different instruments and securities that are traded on these markets will vary on the rate of return and the risks involved, but they are generally viewed as a lower risk lower return alternative to other markets that can be more volatile.